qaware/from-rest-to-grpc-workshop/workshop/exercise-3/README.md

 ```

 After you have run `buf generate` in the `grpc-beer-gateway/` directory, you will find the generated OpenAPI V2 file in `gen/openapiv2/proto`.
 Just paste it at `https://editor.swagger.io/` to see if it works.

+If your IDE complains that the newly added imports can't be resolved, you can fix this by copying the folders `google` and `protoc-gen-openapiv2` into the `proto` folder of the `grpc-beer-gateway/` directory.
+For `Buf` this is not necessary as those dependencies are already listed in the `buf.yaml` file.

 ## Build and Deploy gRPC Gateway